thoughtbot/static_association/README.md

 end
 ```

-Calling `record` will allow you to create an instance of this static model, a unique id is mandatory.
-The newly created object is yielded to the passed block.
+Calling `record` will allow you to create an instance of this static model,
+a unique id is mandatory.
+The newly created object is yielded to the passed
+block.

-The `Day` class will gain an `all` and `find` method.
+The `Day` class will gain `.all`, `.find`, `.find_by_id`, and `.where` methods.

+- The `.all` method returns all the static records defined in the class.
+- The `.find` method accepts a single id and returns the matching record.
+If the
+  record does not exist, a `RecordNotFound` error is raised.
+- The `.find_by_id` method behaves similarly to the `.find` method, except it
+  returns `nil` when a record does not exist.
+- The `.where` method accepts an array of ids and returns all records with
+  matching ids.

 ### Associations

 Currently just a 'belongs to' association can be created.
-This behaviour can be mixed into an `ActiveRecord` model:
+This behaviour can be
+mixed into an `ActiveRecord` model:

 ```ruby
 class Event < ActiveRecord::Base